SARK

-Sark is also an island in the British Channel Island group.

 The SARK (Search and Rescue Knife) or NSAR (Navy Search and Rescue) is a folding knife designed by knifemaker Ernest Emerson for use as a search and rescue knife by the US military.
-It has a hawkbill with a blunt tip in order to cut free trapped victims without cutting them in the process.
-There is a variant with a pointed-tip designed for police, known as the P-SARK (Police Search and Rescue Knife).

 History

 After a helicopter crash in 1999, which resulted in the deaths of six marines and one sailor, the United States Navy performed an assessment of its equipment and decided, among other things, that it needed a new search and rescue knife.

 The KA-BAR knives issued to the Special Boat Units (SBUs) had catastrophically failed to cut the marines free from their webbing.